meghapsimatrix/wildmeta/README.md

 outcome scores).
 The increasingly popular method to handle such dependence, robust variance estimation (RVE), results in inflated Type 1 error rate when the number of studies is small (Hedges, Tipton & Johnson, 2010; Tipton, 2015).

-Tipton (2015) and Tipton and Pustejovsky (2015) have recommended CR2 type correction to RVE with Satterthwaite degrees of freedom.
-Tipton (2015) and Tipton and Pustejovsky (2015) showed that the CR2 correction controls Type 1 error rate adequately even when the number of studies is small.
+Tipton (2015) and Tipton and Pustejovsky (2015) recommended a small sample correction, the HTZ test (CR2 correction with Satterthwaite degrees of freedom).
+The HTZ test has been shown to control Type 1 error rate adequately even when the number of studies is small (Tipton, 2015;

-Through simulations that I ran for my dissertation, I showed the the CR2 test with Satterthwaite degrees of freedom can be conservative.
+Tipton & Pustejovsky, 2015).
+Through simulations that I ran for my dissertation, I showed the the HTZ test can be conservative.
 I examined another method, cluster wild bootstrapping (CWB), that has been studied in the econometrics literature but not in the meta-analytic context.
 The results of my dissertation simulations showed that CWB adequately controls for Type 1 error rate and has more power than the CR2 test with Satterthwaite degrees of freedom.

 The goal of this package is to provide applied meta-analytic researchers a function with which they can conduct single coefficient tests or